Faculty

 • Boburjon Abdukhamidov

-High School Math and STEM
+High School Math / STEM / Middle School Art

 M.S./B.S.
 Stony Brook University